tari/83pa28d/lesson/day03.md

 it helps.
 To understand what a radix is, consider our everyday system of numbers, which uses base ten.

-Like you learned in grade school and forgot over summer, in a base ten number, each digit specifies a certain power of 10, and as a consequence you need ten different digits to denote any number.
+In a base ten number, each digit specifies a certain power of 10, and as a consequence you need ten different digits to denote any number.
 The rightmost digit specifies 10^0^, the second digit specifies 10^1^, the third 10^2^ and so on.
 You can, therefore, break down a decimal number, such as 2763~10~, like this (although it does wind up to be redundant):